GDP first quarterly estimate, UK: April to June 2024

 Reaching the GDP balance

-The different data content and quality of the three approaches (the output approach, the expenditure approach and the income approach) dictate the approach taken in balancing quarterly data.
+The different data content and quality of the three approaches - the output approach, the expenditure approach and the income approach - dictate the approach taken in balancing quarterly data.
 In the UK, there are more data available on output in the short term than in either of the other two approaches.
-To obtain the best estimate of gross domestic product (GDP) (the published figure), the estimates from all three approaches are balanced to produce an average, except in the latest two quarters where the output data take the lead because of the larger data content.
+To obtain the best estimate of GDP (the published figure), the estimates from all three approaches are balanced to produce an average, except in the latest two quarters where the output data take the lead because of the larger data content.

-Information on the methods we use for Balancing the output, income and expenditure approaches to measuring GDP is available on The National Archives.
+Information on the methods we use for Balancing the output, income and expenditure approaches to measuring GDP is available.

 To achieve a balanced GDP dataset through alignment, balancing adjustments are applied to the components of GDP where data content is particularly weak in a given quarter because of a higher level of forecast content.
 The balancing adjustments applied in this estimate are shown in Table 7.
 The resulting series should be considered accordingly.